open-cloud/xos/docs/example_service.md

 > it is sufficient to create a file named `model-deps` with the contents:` {}`.

-The Synchronizer has two parts: A container that runs the synchronizer process, and an Ansible playbook that configures the underlying system.
+The Synchronizer has two parts: A container that runs the synchronizer process, and a playbook (typically Ansible) that configures the underlying system.
 The following describes how to construct both.

-###Synchronizer Container
+### Synchronizer Container

 First, create a file named `exampleservice-synchronizer.py`: